hipermodularyzacja/prezentacja/README.md

-## Examples of usage between modularity and hypermodularity

-#### In software development

-In software development, modularity is often used for creating reusable components that can be easily integrated into different applications.
-Hypermodularity, on the other hand, is often used for breaking down complex applications into smaller, specialized microservices that can be developed and deployed independently.

-#### Product design

-In product design, modularity is often used for creating products with interchangeable parts that can be easily replaced or upgraded.
-Hypermodularity, on the other hand, is often used for creating products with highly customizable features and options.

-#### project management

-In project management, modularity is often used for breaking down a project into smaller, manageable tasks that can be assigned to different team members.
-Hypermodularity, on the other hand, is often used for creating highly agile and adaptable project workflows that can be easily customized and adjusted based on changing requirements.

 ## How to learn the Modular thinking approach?

 Modular thinking is a way of approaching problems by breaking them down into smaller, more manageable pieces.
 Here are some steps you can take to learn modular thinking: